Compensate referral after stalemate results in 3x increase in offer

 Proved accident liability

 The pub maintained a long standing denial that they were liable to make a payment to the client.
-The action settled one week before the a 3 day hearing was scheduled to take place at Hamilton Sherrif Court.
+The action settled one week before the a 3 day hearing was scheduled to take place at Hamilton Sherriff Court.
 The case gathered pace upon the instruction of the Digby Brown.
 Our client's new legal team were successful in carrying out extensive amendments to the written pleadings 4 years beyond the date of time bar.

 A detailed Vicarious and Occupier’s Liability case was developed.
-Compensate were able to fund reports from a Consultant Orthopeadic Surgeon, a Consultant Psychiatrist, a Vocational Consultant and a Health and Safety Consultant.
+Compensate were able to fund reports from a Consultant Orthopaedic Surgeon, a Consultant Psychiatrist, a Vocational Consultant and a Health and Safety Consultant.
 It was argued that cellar door was not properly adapted with a keeper handle so that when it was unlocked, it could open freely when patrons leaned against it.

 Even though the client’s judgement was undoubtedly affected by alcohol, it was submitted that the bar ought to have foreseen that drinkers in a narrow corridor may lean against the door in these circumstances.
 The door was directly across from the ladies toilets and could easily have be mistaken for the gents.
 The bar ought to have carried out a risk assessment and staff should have been instructed to keep the door locked.